-Dental implant infection is not unusual, and it is normally minor and doesn't last long.
+Dental implant infection is not unusual, and when it DOES happen, it's normally minor and doesn't last long.
 Infection can occur at any time in the life of a dental implant, but there are 4 particular times when it may crop up:

 Either way, the bugs have found their way in there under the gum, and it is not unusual to get a minor infection like this around the top of the implant, very soon after surgery.
 This type of dental implant infection usually settles quickly with a short course of antibiotics.

 2. Later on, after dental implant surgery, during the next 4 to 8 weeks, the gum over the implant can get a little swollen and red.
 Sometimes you might see a little pus coming out.
 The gum is tender to touch on the top of the gum, where the tooth would come out of the gum normally.
 It's not quite as sore as the dental implant infection in the first paragraph.

 In this instance, antibiotics are NOT normally required.
 The source of the infection is INSIDE the dental implant, where there is NO BLOOD SUPPLY.
 If there is no blood supply, then antibiotics will not get there!
 That's why the correct treatment is to remove the healing cap, clean out inside the implant, and fit a new sterile healing cap.